Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/7-P2P_Networking_slides.md

     <br>
     2.)
 No central node carrying all of the load of traffic.
 Block production and Block peering/importing can be mentioned here
     <br>
     3.)
-Difficult to overload the network or DOS (Not single node is privledged)
+Difficult to overload the network or DOS (Not single node is privileged)
     <br>
     4.)
-Although many nodes are run on Centralized cloud compute platforms they dont have to be(Typically)
+Although many nodes are run on Centralized cloud compute platforms they don't have to be(Typically)
 ---
 ## Difficulties or disadvantages
-* Since it is permisionless a node can share malicious resources
+* Since it is permissionless a node can share malicious resources
 * Latency
 * Difficult to regulate illicit activity
 * The network is limited by nodes with the weakest hardware